-The sunniest short-haul cities for a winter break
+Easy-to-reach cities where the sun (almost) always shines

 Like your winter sun with added sights?
 Consider Tenerife’s capital instead of one of its resort towns.
 Not only does this sunny city have a fascinating history (stretching right back to 1494), but a handful of decent boutique hotels have sprung up in recent years, too.

 Once a key stop-off on the trade route between Europe and the Americas, Santa Cruz is at its most atmospheric along La Rambla, a long, flower-topped lane where locals have been promenading since it was built by the 17th-century governor Captain General Gerónimo de Benavente y Quiñones to show off his new-fangled carriage.
-Just off this street, the Parque García Sanabria is straight from a fairytale, with flower arches, cactus gardens and hidden fountains as well as a couple of teeny terrace cafes.
+Just off this street, the Parque García Sanabria is straight from a fairy-tale, with flower arches, cactus gardens and hidden fountains as well as a couple of teeny terrace cafes.

 Not all of the remnants of the city’s past are so pleasant.
 Franco lived for a time here before staging the uprising that started the Spanish Civil War and a contentious 1966 statue built for him – named ‘Angel of Victory’ – remains on a corner of La Rambla, despite calls for it to be torn down.

-More pleasantly, however, urban sunseekers can lay out at artist César Manrique’s lagoon-like Parque Marítimo, perhaps the world’s most design-conscious lido (with a bargain entry price of £4.25).
+More pleasantly, however, urban sunseekers can lay out at artist César Manrique’s lagoon-like Parque Marítimo, perhaps the world’s most design-conscious lido.
 It sits alongside another impressive structure by a Spanish architectural superstar: Santiago de Calatrava’s great white wave of a city auditorium.

-Wizz Air flies from Gatwick and Luton.
-All done up in cream-caramel colours, doubles start at £81 at F24 Emblematic, set within the prettiest building in town.
+There are flights to Tenerife from every major UK airport.
+All done up in cream-caramel colours, doubles start at around £80 at adults-only F24 Emblematic, set within the prettiest building in town.

 Mahon, Menorca